-Massachusetts COVID-19 Order No. 33 5/18/2020 places of worship, (v) meaning retailers and shouling ranges, and (vi) hospitals and community health centers who attest to specific public health/safety standards Yes Yes Yes res - see next column The Director of the Department of Labor Standards (the "DLS") has also started issuing sector-specific rules, and there are currently available rules for the sectors of manufacturing, construction, and places of worship.
+Massachusetts COVID-19 Order No. 33 and (vi) hospitals and community health centers who attest to specific public health/safety standards Yes Yes Yes next column The Director of the Department of Labor Standards (the "DLS") has also started issuing sector-specific rules, and there are currently available rules for the sectors of manufacturing, construction, and places of worship.
 Any previously issued sector-specific rules continue to apply.
 Violation of the order may result in a civil fine up to \$300/violation or an injunction, enforceable by the DLS and the Department of Public Health.
-COVID-19 Control Plan Template Massachusetts Announcement 5/18/2020 See Comments Yes Yes Yes Yes - see next column subject to severe restrictions (gathering sizes, social distancing, limitations for vulnerable populations, cleaning protocols, and other precautions, with required safety standards for social distancing, hygiene protocols, staffing and operations, and cleaning and disinfecting.)
+COVID-19 Control Plan Template Massachusetts Announcement 5/18/2020 See Comments Yes Yes Yes Yes - see next column During Phase 1, limited industries will be permitted to resume subject to severe restrictions (gathering sizes, social distancing, limitations for vulnerable populations, cleaning protocols, and other precautions, with required safety standards for social distancing, hygiene protocols, staffing and operations, and cleaning and disinfecting.)
 See Announcement for further details.
-During Phases 1 and 2, all travelers are instructed to self-quarantine for 14 down and wisitors are used not to come if they have Mandatory Safety Standards for Workplaces Massachusetts Order of the Commissioner of Public Health For Farmers Markets, Farm Stands and CSAs 4/27/2020 Farmers markets, farm stands and CSAs Yes No Yes Yes - see next column The order indicates the guidelines by which farmers markets, farm stands and CSAs must operate, including but not limited to customers following "social distancing" requirements, limiting numbers of customers, frequent cleaning and disinfecting, no samples, no reusable bags, handwashing, masks, and minimizing of cash transactions.
+During Phases 1 and 2, all travelers are instructed to self-quarantine for 14 days, and visitors are urged not to come if they have coronavirus symptoms.
+Health care, public safety, transportation and designated essential workers are exempt.
+Mandatory Safety Standards for Workplaces Massachusetts Order of the Commissioner of Public Health For Farmers Markets, Farm Stands and CSAs 4/27/2020 Farmers markets, farm stands and CSAs Yes No Yes Yes - see next column The order indicates the guidelines by which farmers markets, farm stands and CSAs must operate, including but not limited to customers following "social distancing" requirements, limiting numbers of customers, frequent cleaning and disinfecting, no samples, no reusable bags, handwashing, masks, and minimizing of cash transactions.
 N/A Massachusetts Guidance of the Commissioner of Public Health Regarding Operation of Nurseries, Greenhouses, Garden Centers, and Agricultural Supply Stores Under the Essential Services Order issued April 28, 2020 4/28/2020 Nurseries, greenhouses, garden centers, and agricultural supply stores Yes Yes Yes Yes - see next column Nurseries, greenhouses, garden centers, and agricultural supply centers continue to be essential services, but should follow the prescribed guidelines set forth in the guidance, including but not limited to handwashing, frequent sanitizing, social distancing, sick employees staying home or being sent home is show symptoms of COVID-19, adoption of remote sales methods, offering of on-site pick- up options, offering accommodations to high-risk employees, and no use of reusable bags.
 N/A